plants-are-neat/plants-are-neat.github.io/README_Software.md

 CODE ON WINDOWS
 1. PANinstall.bat

+_TITLE Dependencies Installation
+ECHO Installing dependencies, please wait!                              //Echo just prints out a statement npm install thingspeakclient                                            //installs the thingspeak client library npm install serialport                                                  //installs the serial reader npm install prompt-sync                                                 //installs the prompt to ask the user ECHO All dependencies downloaded, thank you for your patience!          //Prints out the final message PAUSE                                                                   //Waits for a user input to move_

 This batch file is made for the simplicity of the user.
 On the team, there are only windows users so we could not develop this for other operating systems.
 This batch file installs all NODEjs libraries.
 It executes and downloads the libraries and waits for the user to close the command prompt.

 2. runMESH.bat

+_node SerialTest.js                                                     //THis is how a js script is ran PAUSE                                                                   //Leaves the prompt open, do not stop the prompt_

 This batch file is made for the simplicity of the user.
 On the team, there are only windows users so we could not develop this for other operating systems.
 This batch file executes the SerialTest.js.
 It runs and the promp should be left open for the code to keep executing.